ITR Filing Deadline Missed? Last chance to claim your tax refund.

 What is the rate of of TDS u/s 194B?

-If the winning amount exceeds Rs.10,000 then 30% is the TDS rate on the actual winning amount or value to be deducted.
+If the winning amount exceeds Rs.10,000, then 30% is the TDS rate on the actual winning amount or value to be deducted.

-When to Deduct TDS Under Section 194B?
+When should TDS be deducted Under Section 194B?

 The TDS must be deducted when the winning amount is paid.